 Over all of his years in academia he led the KindSoftware: Software Engineering with Applied Formal Methods research group and was a co-founder of the Systems Research Group at UCD.

-As of January 2014 Joe is a Principal Investigator at Galois in Portland, OR.
-There he leads or contributes to several program areas, including verifiable elections, high-assurance cryptography, security and correctness audits-for-good, and rigorous software engineering.
+As of January 2014 Joe is a Principal Scientist at Galois in Portland, OR.
+There he leads or contributes to several program areas, including verifiable elections, high-assurance cryptography, security and correctness audits-for-good, and rigorous systems engineering.

 During his many years of association with the computing industry, Joe has authored nearly fifty technical papers in over a half a dozen fields including formal methods, distributed systems, software engineering, security, and computer graphics.
 He has written columns and invited articles for major magazines like IEEE Internet Computing and CORBA Developer and has edited two books and is writing one of his own.
 In addition, he has run popular workshops at academic conferences, has been on the Program Committee of around fifty major conferences, including, e.g., OOPSLA 2001, has given invited talks at dozens of conferences, and has taught courses on a variety of topics including distributed systems, software engineering, computer graphics, databases, and formal methods to nearly a thousand students.